Mexican Teenager Dies in ICE Custody, Prompting Outrage and Calls for Investigation - PRESS AI WORLD

 World News

-• 19-year-old Royer Perez-Jimenez died in ICE custody, with officials citing presumed suicide.
+• 19-year-old Royer Perez-Jimenez dies in ICE custody in Florida, suspected suicide.

 SHARE THIS ARTICLE: